Skip to main content

 Roulette Call Bets

 Roulette Call BetsRoulette is an enchanting game with simple rules.
 It is one of the most popular and most played games both online and in land-based casinos.
-Being invented by two French brothers, the game has preserved its basic rules over the years.
-Roulette is a game, dependent mostly on luck, rather than on strategy.
-Thus, the real strategy is to make the right bet and wager only money, which you can afford.
+Invented by two French brothers, the game has preserved its basic rules over the years.
+Roulette is a game dependent mostly on luck rather than strategy.
+Thus, the real strategy is to place the right bets and wager only money you can afford.

-Basically, players are given control over the risks by placing particular bets on specific numbers or colors.
-There is a different payout with each type of bet.
+Basically, players control the risk by placing specific bets on particular numbers or colors.
+Each type of bet has a different payout.
 Naturally, bets that have a lower probability of landing offer higher payouts.
-Covering larger sections of the betting layout provides better chances for players to win but lower payout.
+Covering larger sections of the betting layout provides better chances for players to win, but the payout is lower.
 In order to determine which option is best for them, players should know the nuts and bolts of the different bet types and their payouts.

 The rules of roulette are simple, but the complexity comes from the betting options the game offers.
 To better understand the different bets, every player should know that there are three main variations of the game – American, French and European.
 In fact, the European and French roulette tables are governed by pretty much the same rules.
-Here, it should be mentioned that there are European tables, where the French rules are valid as well.
-Before starting to play, find the most strategic seat, which will provide you with access to all parts of the betting layout, and make sure that you are familiar with the rules on the table.
+Here, it should be mentioned that there are European tables where the French rules apply as well.
+Before starting to play, find the most strategic seat that will provide you with access to all parts of the betting layout, and make sure that you are familiar with the rules at the table.

 We will start by introducing players to the main variations of roulette and the two main categories of bets, namely inside and outside bets.
 Then, we will provide further information on the betting options available on French roulette tables.
 We will examine in detail the essence of the two major groups of call bets – the variable call bets and the fixed call bets.